Kansas City Current: CPKC Stadium

 In October 2021, the club unveiled plans to construct the first purpose-built stadium built exclusively for women's professional soccer.
 The stadium was built in Kansas City, Missouri, at the Richard L. Berkley Riverfront Park with a capacity of 11,500 and estimated cost of $117 million.
 The project was proposed to be entirely privately financed through the ownership group, with the team signing a 50-year lease for the site at which the stadium will be located.
 The costs increased from $70 millions to an estimated $117 million in May 2022, which the club's owners attributed to construction costs and a redesign increasing the stadium's capacity from 11,000 to 11,500.
 Angie and Chris Long requested $6 million in tax credits from the state of Missouri to supplement their private funding, in part because the lease agreement prohibited them from pursuing any local tax incentives.
 The stadium was completed in 2024.
 The first match was held on March 16, 2024, in which the Current defeated the Portland Thorns by a score of 5–4.

+Through the first two seasons at CPKC Stadium, the Current have sold out every single match.